Action - A good start in life

 Status: On track - Green

-Some timeframes were pushed back, but most are on rack to meet revised deadlines.
+Some timeframes were pushed back, but most are on track to meet revised deadlines.
 There are many initiatives currently occurring across government in the 0-5 space that are relevant to this work including the detailed design phase of the System Transformation for Disability Support, and the Ministry of Health review of Child Development Services.

 Scope approved at the 11 March 2016 meeting of the Chief Executives’ Group on Disability Issues and Disabled People’s Organisations [complete]